 Rebecca Free, Director of Membership & Communications

 Becky joined PPA in 2007.
 Becky has worked for the American Cancer Society, The Nature Conservancy of New Jersey’s Pine Barrens Program, and as a seasonal park ranger at Big Bend National Park in Texas.
 She has a Master’s Degree from Texas A&M University in Parks, Tourism and Recreation.
 Becky grew up in Bucks County PA and is married to an organic farmer who runs Fernbrook Farm CSA in Chesterfield, NJ.
-When she isn’t working to save the Pinelands or picking strawberries, she is chasing after her two little superheroes.
+When she isn’t working to save the Pinelands or picking strawberries, she is chasing after her two little superheroes or competing in obstacle course races.
 Contact: 609-859-8860 ext.
 21 /Email firstname.lastname@example.org

 Theresa Lettman, Director for Monitoring Programs

 Theresa has worked for PPA, monitored the work of the Pinelands Commission, and helped residents organize for environmental protection since 1990.
 She also serves on the board of the New Jersey Natural Lands Trust and the Conserve Wildlife Foundation of New Jersey.
 Contact: 609-859-8860 ext.
 22 /Email firstname.lastname@example.org

 Ryan joined PPA in January 2015 and completed his Ph.D. from Drexel University in March of the same year.
 Ryan is an ecologist whose interests included fire ecology, plant – insect interactions, mycology, and rare plant demography.
 He grew up in Union County New Jersey and attended Rutgers University for his undergraduate degree in ecology.
 Outside of work Ryan enjoys hiking, fishing, working out and playing baseball.
 Contact 609-859-8860 ext.
 26 /Email email@example.com